kesaralive/docker-101/Docker 101.md

 # Docker Compose for absolute beginers

 ## Docker installation
-RUN below commands in your terminal (Linux, MacOS) or powershell (Windows) to check whether you have installed docker or not.
+Please run the following commands in your terminal (for Linux and MacOS) or PowerShell (for windows) in order to check the presence of Docker installation on your computer.
 ```
 docker version
 docker compose version
 ```
-If you haven't install docker in your computer, Please follow the instructions given in the official Docker documentation for the installation.
+In case Docker is not installed on your computer, kindly refer to the instructions provided in the official Docker documentation for proper installation guidance.
-<a href="https://docs.docker.com/engine/install/" target="_blank">Docker Installation.</a>
+<a href="https://docs.docker.com/engine/install/" target="_blank">Docker Installation (Official Docker Documentation).</a>

 ## A Simple 3-Tier Architecture
-Today, we're going to create below simple 3-tier architecture using docker containers.
-It contains a frontend container, backend api container and a mysql database container.
-First we'll start by creating our frontend container.
+Today, our objective is to build a basic 3-tier architecture using Docker containers.
+This architecture has three components.
+1. A frontend container
+2. A backend container (With an API layer)
+3. A MySQL database container

 [![Docker Container Stack](/docker-container-stack.png)]

 ## Frontend App Container
-First let's create our main project folder.
-Inside that folder let's make another folder name `frontend` to manage our frontend application.
-After that let's add a simple `index.html` file inside the frontend folder to check whether the frontend app is working correctly when it's deployed. \
+To start our project, Let's create the main project folder.
+Within the main folder, we'll create another folder called `frontend` to handle our frontend application.
+After that we can add a simple `index.html` file inside the frontend folder.
+This will help us to check whether the frontend app is working or not once it is deployed. \
+\
-Next, Let's create a new `docker-compose.yml` file to deploy the frontend app inside a docker container.
+Next, we will create a new file named `docker-compose.yml` as our configuration file for deploying the frontend application within a Docker container.

 **index.html**
 ``` html